-The PRDOLHR has an agreement with the Legal Services Program to provide orientation and information to MSFWs who migrate to the United States to work in farm work through the Federal Agricultural Job Order Clearing System.
+The PRDOLHR has an agreement with the Puerto Rico Legal Services Program (a non-profit) to provide orientation and information to MSFWs who migrate to the United States to work in farm work through the Federal Agricultural Job Order Clearing System.
 The selected MSFWs are briefed on their rights in relation to the specific job order.
 If any MSFW needs legal assistance due to apparent violations of their rights by the agricultural employer who hired them, the PRDOLHR coordinates the assistance of Legal Services Staff to address their needs.
-The

-SMA receives reports and participates in the coordination of assistance facilitating processes, keeping records and following up as needed.
+The SMA receives reports and participates in the coordination of assistance facilitating processes, keeping records and following up as needed.
+In order to build upon this collaboration, quarterly meetings will be held to discuss what issues need attention within the agreement, so services reach the MSFWs community served by the significant career centers.
+The SMA or its representative must attend all meetings and properly document them preparing minutes.